chang-ph/coinfer-sdk/typescript/sdk/AuthorizationApi.md

 # **auth0Config**
 > SuccRspAuth0ConfigRsp auth0Config()

 Returns the configurations need by the frontend to implement Auth0 login.
 By using an API to provide this information, we avoid hardcoding them in the frontend code.
-This API doen\'t need authorization as it is usually called before login.
+This API doesn\'t need authorization as it is usually called before login.

 ### Example